What drives decisions to participate in your organization’s educational programming?

 So, for example, I am not surprised that members say they greatly prefer classroom-based learning over e-learning and yet do, in fact, participate in a great deal of e-learning.
 (See this summary article on Decision to Learn findings for specific percentages.)
 These findings jibe with what we hear again and again from members when we interview them about their lifelong learning practices.

 …a member’s sense of affiliation with the cosponsoring association is a stronger measure than demographics (gender, generation, level of education, or world location) in predicting participation in learning programs offered by their associations.
+(Note: this article is no longer available.
+Here’s a more recent post by ASAE.)

 In other words, how strongly does she identify with you and trust you as a major source of support in her professional life?